katholiek-onderwijs-vlaanderen/odoutils/README.md

 Being able to enter the debugger in a specific point of your code is also convenient if you want to try out some statements interactively.
 This can be a great help during development.

-During debugging of the odoo server any logging output is suspended temporarily.
+During debugging of the odoo modules any logging output is suspended temporarily.

 For debugging purposes - `odorun.sh` the cli options `--limit-time-real` and `--limit-time-cpu` have been set high (30 minutes).